-20.3 For those employees whose permanent or temporary duty station is a correctional facility, DNR shall establish, by April 15 each year, a priority list for assigning overtime when assignments are not determined by closest forces.
+For those employees whose permanent or temporary duty station is a correctional facility, DNR shall establish, by April 15 each year, a priority list for assigning overtime when assignments are not determined by closest forces.
 Employees may request to drop to the bottom of such priority list for a specified length of time with reasonable notice to their first-line management supervisor.
 The priority list shall be posted in a place visible to employees.

-20.4 Rotational Fire Duty Standby
+20.5 Rotational Wildfire Suppression or Other Emergency Duty Standby

-While the state's fire season is in effect, separate rotational standby schedules may be established for incident command system positions of Division Supervisor, Task Force Leader, and Resource Boss.
+When performing wildfire suppression or other emergency duties, separate rotational standby schedules may be established for incident command system positions.
 If established, the rotational schedules will be posted in region and division offices and updated weekly.
 Actual rotation will not begin or continue except as authorized by the Employer.
-The Employer will make cellular phones or similar communication devices available to employees if on rotational standby for deployment as a Division Supervisor, Task Force Leader, or Resource Boss.
+The Employer will make cellular phones or similar communication devices available to employees if on rotational standby for deployment.